Salesforce-VyTien/acceptance-tests/README.md

 Environment configurations can be added in the tests/_envs directory.

-Add the `--html` switch to get a pretty report file.
+### Running tests in groups
+You can creates groups by putting a comment with a group name at the top of each test in the group:

+//@group group_name

+`codecept run -g group_name`

 ###Debugging tests
 Output ends up in `tests/_output`, which would include screenshots if a test fails.

+Add the `--html` switch to get a pretty report file.

-To print test steps `codecept run -vv test_name`
+To print test steps to console: `codecept run -vv test_name`

 To receive detailed output, tests can be executed with the --debug option or `codecept run -vvv test_name`

 You may print any information inside a test to the console using the codecept_debug() function.

 You can pause execution within a test using the $I->pauseExecution().
 The test will stop the scenario in that place and wait for Enter to be pressed.
 The pauseExecution works only in debug mode  (-vv or -vvv or --debug).

 Pausing is most helpful during browser tests.